jean-git/python-aws-scripts/README.md

 # python-aws-scripts

-    Scripts to help get some informations about your infra in AWS
+    Scripts to get some informations about your infra in AWS

 # Scripts
 - ec2_list.py -> Script to list EC2 instances in AWS(a specific or in all regions)